Capability Life Cycle (CLC) Management

 This course provides attendees with an overview of how Australian Defence conducts business with regard to development and management of capability.
 Attendees from within the Australian Defence Organisation, other government agencies and defence industry are provided with an opportunity to develop an understanding of the principles, processes, practices and artefacts associated with the Australian Defence Capability Life Cycle (CLC).
 An overview is provided of the major aspects of capability systems development including systems acquisition, project management, program management, systems engineering, conceptual design, systems engineering management, requirements engineering, integrated logistics support (ILS), procurement and contracting, risk management, and assurance.
 Attendees are introduced to the principal artefacts of the development and management of capability and capability systems.

-At the end of the course there will be an optional, closed-book, 30-minute test that will confirm completion of the three days.
+At the end of the course there will be an optional, open-book, 50-minute test that will confirm completion of the three days.
 Those Defence attendees who pass the course test will receive a successfully completed certificate which will allow them to record the completion in PMKEYS: Capability Management Introduction—PMKEYS Proficiency P125256.

 Duration: 3 days